 WELCOME TO FOUNDATION

-Our Key Stage One lead is Mrs Nicky Howard.
+Our Foundation Lead is Mrs Nicky Howard.

 If there are any issues or concerns, please feel free to come in and see the teacher or contact the Team Lead.

 On Wednesday morning we were lucky enough to have a visit from a Spider Crab, Brown Crab and a lobster.
 We learnt about what they use their different claws for and also where they were fished from.
 Some of us were even brave enough to hold them!

 We had a fantastic time this week meeting our new teachers and spending time in our new classes.
 We can't wait for next year!